Contract translation – why choose a translation agency?

 Another common mistake, which even non-lawyers have probably noticed, is the excessive capitalisation of terms in translations.
 This is another habit picked up from English, where sometimes, when a common word has previously been defined more specifically than or differently to its usual meaning, it may be capitalised in the middle of the text to highlight the fact.

-Translation of contracts into Estonian and terminology
+Translation of contracts and terminology

 Slight errors in contract translations